-PAULA J. CIZIK, Treasurer
+PAULA J. CIZIK, Chairperson

 B.A. from Texas A&M University in Accounting.
 Received her CPA license in 1985.
 Initially practiced public accounting with Deloitte Haskins & Sells before moving into corporate banking in Dallas and Houston for 11 years.
 After years of volunteering, she started her own consulting company directed to not-for-profits in 1994 and ultimately became the Executive Director for a tutoring & mentoring program in Houston for 10 years (I Have a Dream – Houston).
 Reviving her consulting practice 5 years ago, she now is a business coach to other non-for-profit executives and manages financial matters for entrepreneurs and retired executives.

-BOB DAVIS, Chairman
+BOB DAVIS, Treasurer

 Robert C. Davis.
 Bob is a Chartered Financial Analyst with a B.S. and M.S. in Economics from the University of Texas (Arlington).
 Bob served from 1976-1988 as President of Citicorp Investment Management, Inc., a subsidiary of Citicorp.
 In 1988, Bob was a founding principal of Davis Hamilton Jackson & Associates, an institutional investment firm.
 Presently, he is a Consultant to Woodlands Asset Management as a strategist and portfolio manager.
 Bob continues to be active in charitable work, including Child Advocates, Inc., Houston as a member of the Executive Committee, Court Appointed Advocate and a board member of the CAI Endowment.
 He is also active in local community activities.